The Whangarei Heads Activities You Can’t Miss

 Location: Whangarei Heads Road.

-10. Walk the Busby Head & Bream Head Track
+10. Walk the Busby Head and Bream Head Track

 At the outer reaches of the Whangarei Harbour, Urquharts Bay gives access to a couple of walks.
 Take the easy-going 2-hour loop walk around Busby Head to the secluded Smugglers Bay.
 Not only will you see a gun emplacement set up during World War II, but the walk also leads to the white sandy beach of Smugglers Bay.
 Alternatively, there is a 20-minute walk crossing farmland to Smugglers Bay.